Lincoln Park, Chicago: History

 During the Great Depression, many buildings in Lincoln Park fell into disrepair.
 In 1954 the Lincoln Park Conservation Association was founded to prevent deterioration of housing in the neighborhood and by 1956 Lincoln Park received urban renewal funds to renovate and restore old buildings and schools.

 In 1968, a violent confrontation between demonstrators and police in Lincoln Park occurred during the week of the 1968 Democratic National Convention.

+Amidst the confrontation, the Church of Our Saviour opened its doors to provide shelter to young people fleeing the violence, beginning a decades long tradition of services that would eventually see the creation of Care for Friends as a nonprofit organization who opened a separate community center behind the church building in 2025.

 In the 1950s, 1960s, and 1970s, Lincoln Park became home to the first Puerto Rican immigrants to Chicago.
 Jose Cha Cha Jimenez transformed the local Young Lords gang into human rights activists for Latinos and the poor.
 They published newspapers, mounted sit-ins and takeovers of institutions and churches at Grant Hospital, Armitage Ave.
 Methodist Church, and McCormick Theological Seminary.

 In 1969, members of the Puerto Rican Young Lords and residents and activists mounted gigantic demonstrations and protested the displacement of Puerto Ricans and the poor including the demolition of buildings on the corner of Halsted and Armitage streets, by occupying the space and some administration buildings at McCormick Theological Seminary.
 There were civil rights arrests and martyrs including the unsolved murders of United Methodist Rev. Bruce Johnson and his wife Eugenia Ransier Johnson who were strong supporters of the poor.
 Today their history is archived at DePaul University's Richardson Library and at Special Collections at Grand Valley State University.

 On June 29, 2003, a porch collapse occurred during a party at 713 W. Wrightwood Ave.
 The disaster was the deadliest porch collapse in U.S. history; 13 people were killed and 57 seriously injured.

 As of 2015, the neighborhood is primarily made up of young urban professionals, recent college graduates, and young families.
 The slang terms Trixie and Chad have their origins in Lincoln Park.